 Jerimiah and his wife are the proud parents of identical twin boys.
 His family enjoys Wyoming’s great outdoors, including mountain biking, camping, fishing and skiing.

-Britney serves as the Wyoming County Commissioners Association’s Executive Assistant and oversees an array of administrative and office management duties.
+Britney serves as the Wyoming County Commissioners Association’s Director of Operations.
+Britney oversees an array of administrative and office management duties along with member services and event planning.

 Prior to joining the WCCA staff, Britney worked as the Industry Relations Manager at the Wyoming Office of Tourism and worked in Washington, DC serving as Senator Enzi’s Deputy Scheduler.
 She has extensive experience working with a variety of businesses, constituents and elected officials across Wyoming and has assisted on a number of statewide campaigns.